csvconf/csvconf.com/faq.md

 *Questions for the organizers:* Please reach out in Slack if you have questions for the organizers.
 For technical help, see the help channel in Slack.
 For any inquiries related to the Code of Conduct, please follow the reporting guidelines specified in the [Code of Conduct](https://csvconf.com/coc/).

-## It looks like sessions 3 & 4 and 9 & 10 will run simultaneously.
-Why is this?

-Our in-person conference normally has three tracks.
-For this online version of csv,conf, There is one hour each day (12noon PST / 7pm UTC)  that will constitute two tracks.
-Each session will have a unique url, and participants will be able to choose which sessions  they prefer to attend.

 ## How can I watch the talks after the conference is over?

-All csv,conf,v5 talks will be posted [on our YouTube channel](https://www.youtube.com/channel/UCWq7JfT4PJrCZLmxSOVJOww) after the event.
+All csv,conf,v6 talks will be posted [on our YouTube channel](https://www.youtube.com/channel/UCWq7JfT4PJrCZLmxSOVJOww) after the event.
 Recorded talks will be available on Crowdcast soon after each session.

 Speakers will be able to opt out of being posted on YouTube.